 To get to the observation deck you need to take the elevator (on the right side from the entrance) to the 35th floor from where you need to take the stairs one more floor.
 To enter the deck you have to have a 2 marks coin (even if the machine says it accepts also 1 mark coins – it doesn’t) but don’t worry if you don’t have one – there is the cafe on 35th floor: sometimes you can simply change the money there, sometimes you have to sit down for a coffee (regular prices so why not).

 The views are spectacular, really!
-From this perspective you can see how stunning this city is and how amazing location it has!
-After each visit I end up in the 35th floor cafe to enjoy the view some more.
+From this perspective, you can see how stunning this city is and how amazing the location it has!
+After each visit, I end up in the 35th-floor cafe to enjoy the view some more.

 Drink the local beer in the beautiful brewery restaurant

 Sarajevska Pivara (Sarajevo Brewery) is another beautiful building you can spot from numerous upper parts of the city.
 Located across the river from Bascarsija, painted red, it stands out from the buildings of the city.
 The brewery played a very important role during the siege as that was one of the very few sources of fresh water in Sarajevo, therefore, it was often the sniper’s / shelling target.

 The building of Sarajevska Pivara is home to the Pivnica HS restaurant.
 It’s one of the fanciest restaurants in the city and prices are slightly higher than everywhere else (and especially in comparison to Bascarsija) but the food is really delicious.

 There are, however, two other reasons why you should visit this place: the interior is really beautiful, bringing back the good, old times and the local beer – Sarajevsko – tastes the best here!
 Beer costs 3,50 marks here which is a really fair price in such a great place.

 Delving into modern-ish Sarajevo